-You'll create a poster that helps explain and show how your team researched, designed, prototyped, and evaluated your robot solution for your targeted problem.
+You'll create a poster that helps explain and show how your team researched, designed, prototyped, and evaluated your team's video game.

 The poster will be a visual reference to supplement the explanation and demonstration that your team gives during the public presentation event.
 Even though a poster won't explain or show everything about your team's project, a person should be able to understand the key aspects of your team's project just by reviewing your poster.

 The goal is for the poster to be clear, concise, engaging, and professional in terms of its content and visual design.